Ancient Voices for the Modern Soul

 Praise Psalms

 Pure exaltation of God for who He is — not just what He's done.
-These train the soul to worship independent of circumstance, anchoring joy in God's nature rather than your comfort.
+These train the soul to worship independent of circumstance.
+Examples: Psalms 8, 19, 100, 145, 150.

 🙏